The culinary delight of the Ribera Baixa

 time, an additionnal occasion to discover some more new tastes...

-as cosy as a guest house, as surprising as a lodge:
+as cosy as a guest house and as surprising as a lodge:

 La Torreta at Corbera (Valence), Spain.